MunGell/awesome-for-beginners/README.md

 - [mygpo](https://github.com/gpodder/mygpo) _(label: starter-issue)_ <br> The webservice for gpodder.net, a libre web service that allows users to manage their podcast subscriptions and discover new content.
 - [mypy](https://github.com/python/mypy) _(label: good-first-issue)_ <br> An optional static typing for python.
 - [OpenMetadata](https://github.com/open-metadata/OpenMetadata) _(label: good first issue)_ <br> OpenMetadata is an all-in-one platform for data discovery, data quality, observability, governance, data lineage, and team collaboration.
+- [Oppia](https://github.com/oppia/oppia) _(label: good first issue)_ <br> Oppia is an open-source project whose aim is to empower learners across the globe by providing access to high-quality, engaging education.
+We envision a society in which access to high-quality education is a human right rather than a privilege.
 - [opsdroid](https://github.com/opsdroid/opsdroid) _(label: good-first-issue)_ <br> An open source chat-ops bot framework.
 - [pandas](https://github.com/pandas-dev/pandas) _(label: good-first-issue)_ <br> Flexible and powerful data analysis / manipulation library for Python, providing labeled data structures similar to R data.frame objects, statistical functions, and much more
 - [Pytest](https://github.com/pytest-dev/pytest) _(label: status:-easy)_ <br> The pytest framework makes it easy to write small tests, yet scales to support complex functional testing.